pubid/pubid/.kilocode/rules/memory-bank/context.md

 **This architecture is LOCKED and VALIDATED.
 It MUST be preserved in all future parser work.**

 The rendering architecture is complete, validated, and unchanging.
 All future work focuses on parser enhancements to handle edge cases and legacy formats without touching the proven rendering architecture.

+**Session 30 validated the architecture even further by properly documenting why builder_spec tests are incompatible - they test V1 architecture that no longer exists in V2.**